IDNK2203/Git-Lessons/README.md

-# Git-Lesson
+# Git Lessons

-for keeping track of my git lessons
+for taking notes on my git lessons and practicing git concepts.